HIV/AIDS

 Through global and bilateral projects, such as ASSISTHEARD, and HCI, our work has focused on developing local capacity to apply a systems approach and proven quality improvement methods to achieve rapid improvements in HIV/AIDS service delivery and uptake.
 Our collaborative model has been used to prevent new HIV infections and increase the use and effectiveness of HIV services for key populations and reduce stigma and discrimination towards people living with HIV.

-URC also works to increase the access and utilization of quality HIV health services in the Acholi region of northern Uganda and in East Central Uganda through the USAID RHITES-N, Acholi and USAID RHITES-EC projects.
-For example, in the last five years, RHITES-EC activity interventions have directly contributed to a doubling of number of people living with HIV in 12 East Central districts actively receiving antiretroviral therapy.
+URC also increased the access and utilization of quality HIV health services in the Acholi region of northern Uganda and in East Central Uganda through the USAID RHITES-N, Acholi and USAID RHITES-EC projects.
+Over the five-year course of the RHITES-EC project, interventions have directly contributed to doubling the number of people actively receiving antiretroviral therapy in 12 East Central districts.